sciapp/sampledb/docs/index.rst

 iffSamples
 ==========

 iffSamples is the sample and measurement metadata database at PGI and JCNS.
-You can access iffSamples under `iffsamples.fz-juelich.de <https://iffsamples.fz-juelich.de/>`_.
+You can access iffSamples under `iffsamples.fz-juelich.de <https://iffsamples.fz-juelich.de>`_.

 .. note::
     Both iffSamples and this documentation are still a work in progress.
-If you come across any issues or want to request a feature, please `let us know <mailto:f.rhiem@fz-juelich.de>`_.
+If you come across any issues or want to request a feature, please `let us know`_.

 User Guide
 ----------